Organization Stability & Member Commitment

 NCHC Cancellation Policy/Notice

-• Any team providing a full 30-day cancellation notice will receive full credit for any payments made.
+• Any team or player providing a full 30-day cancellation notice will receive full credit for any payments made.
 This credit is valid for any NCHC-run event for one full calendar year.

 • Late cancellations (within 30 days) will result in the forfeiture of any payments made.
 If payment has not yet been made, an invoice will be issued.
 Late cancellations are treated the same as if the team attended the event.